saloniamatteo/calc/README.md

 This is a simple calculator written in C. It uses `readline` to get user input.

-Initially written on January 25, 2021.
+Initially written on January 25, 2021, current version: `1.3`

 ## Available commands
 Currently, `calc` supports the following commands: